June 30th, 2026 - July 12th, 2026

 Meals: Welcome Dinner

 Start the day with a brisk morning walk through Hanoi’s historic Old Quarters where you’ll see the city’s old trading streets, narrow tube houses and traces of French-era planning that still influence much of Hanoi’s architectural layout.
 As we explore the neighborhood and adjoining streets around the lake, you’ll get a sense of the city’s early-day activity, with markets opening, locals gathering for exercise and daily routines beginning to unfold.
-After breakfast we will check-out and begin our journey toward the northern highlands.
-Our first stop is the National Museum where your guides will walk you through Vietnam's pre-history, ancient and medieval historical period after which we continue driving to Sapa.
-For lunch we will have a Vietnamese Banh Mi sandwich lunch arranged on the go during the drive to Sapa.
+After returning to the hotel for breakfast, we set out for a visit to the Ho Chi Minh Complex, including the mausoleum, the HCM museum and the adjoining one pillar pagoda, which together help explain Vietnam’s path to independence and how national identity has been shaped since the mid-20th century.

 Daily Summary: